mjuenema/ansible-filter-iosconf/README.md

 ## Installation

-Simply put this file into a folder named 'filter_plugins/'
+Simply put the file ``iosconf.py`` into a folder named 'filter_plugins/' and you are ready to go.

 ## Examples